Collision Domain Explained

 switch per port collision

-• A collision domain is a group of devices that share collision.
+• A collision domain is a group of devices that share a collision domain.

 • A hub or a repeater creates a single collision domain.

-• A bridge or a switch creates per port collision domain.
+• A bridge or a switch creates a per-port collision domain.

 ComputerNetworkingNotes CCNA Study Guide Collision Domain Explained